 When Manchester City announced the signing of Pep Guardiola this week as their manager, the unusually high traffic to the club's website made it crash.
 Ouch!
-That must hurt the technical team of such a big club.
+You would expect a big club like Man City to be better prepared.
 However, they had a damage control strategy that helped them overcome the crash with limited damage.

-There is no way you can totally ensure that your website can't be crashed.
-The amount of traffic you estimated to get during your big publicity moment may go wrong or your data centre could go down because of a natural disaster but you can make your website more stable by following a few tips.
+While there is no magic method that ensures your website will never crash, there are definitely measures you can take to minimize the chances of that happening to your website.
+With that said, there are some variables out of anyone's control: the amount of traffic you estimated to get during your big publicity moment may go wrong or your data centre could go down because of a natural disaster but those are extreme cases.
+Most real life scenarios are relatively easier to handle.
+For example, you can make your website more stable by following a few tips.

 1. Choose the right hosting